litestar-org/litestar/docs/tutorials/repository-tutorial/01-modeling-and-features.rst

 :class:`UUIDBase <litestar.contrib.sqlalchemy.base.UUIDBase>` class.
 To keep things
 simple, our first model will encompass only three fields: ``id``, ``name``, and ``dob``.

-The books entity is not considered a "strong" entity and therefore always requires an author to be created.
+The book entity is not considered a "strong" entity and therefore always requires an author to be created.
 We need to configure our SQLAlchemy classes so that it is aware of this relationship.
 We will extend the ``Author`` model by incorporating a ``Book`` relationship.
 This allows each ``Author`` record to possess multiple ``Book`` records.